mflatt/web-macro-tutorial/README.md

     (neg-abs 42)

-When you click **Run** for that program, the result of `(neg-abs 42)` prints, and `neg-abs` is available for further exploration:
+When you click **Run** for that program, the result of `(neg-abs 42)` prints, and `neg-abs` is available for further exploration in the interactions area:

     Welcome to DrRacket
     Language: racket